h15200/notes/system-design.md

 #### Types of nosql dbs

 1. k-v store (redis, memcached)

    - simple data used for caching

 2. document store (mongo, dynamo, elastic search, s3)

-   - for storing XML, JSON, BSON.
+   - for storing semi-structured data like XML, JSON, BSON.
    - high flexibility with changing data structure
+   - generally used for fast insertion and quick retrieval of user metadata
+   - compared to columnar, optimized for Writes

-3. wide column store (Facebook cassandra, Apache HBase, Google BigTable)
+3. Columnar, or wide column store (apache cassandra, Apache HBase, Google BigTable, AWS Redshift)

    - a "super" key-value store where the key is an entire column, allowing for nested complex data
+   - compared to document stores, optimized for reads
+   - great use case for analytics

 4. graph (neo4j)
    - used best to store data like social media relationships